Back to Meross Guides

 Common Causes

-• Plug is stuck in pairing mode
+• Plug is in pairing/config mode (normal during setup)

 Most fixes happen in the first 3 steps.